25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 Remember we mentioned visiting Haleakalā National Park and the Pipiwai Trail earlier?
 There is actually a way to get to the summit… And it’s a volcano!

-Drive up the winding roads to the top of Haleakalā where you’ll spot the Observatory.
-From here there a short hikes and all-day treks that take you around the crater.
+Drive up the winding roads to the top of Haleakalā, where you’ll spot the Observatory.
+From here, there are both short hikes and all-day treks that take you around the crater.

 Another one of the most fun things to do on Maui is to visit the National Park for sunrise.
 You can reserve tickets but do so in advance directly on the National Park website as they sell out fast.
-If you prefer you can even book a Haleakalā National Park sunrise group tour

-Although the National Park pass is good for 3 days, it’s on the completely opposite side of Haleakalā from the Road to Hana.
 Try and plan to do both within that 3-day span so you only have to pay the $30 charge once.
 If you visit a lot of National Parks in the U.S. you can consider getting an annual pass, too.

 Top things to do on Maui